CustomerFX/FX.ActivityModuleJS/README.md

 ## Registering Configured Customizations

 Customizations can be configured in the [CustomConfigurations.js](https://github.com/CustomerFX/FX.ActivityModule.JS/blob/master/src/CustomConfigurations.js) file.
-This file simply returns an array of configuration objects.
+This file simply returns an array of configuration objects that contain the options listed below.
 You can add configuration objects to this array and they will be automatically loaded at runtime.
 The configuration options available depend on the type of customization you are configuring.
-Note: Options not marked as *(required)* are optional and a default value is specified.
-There is no limit to the amount of customizations you can register.
+The General configuration options apply to all customization types.
+Refer to the list of options available for the speicific type of customization, for example the Lookup type.

 ### General Configuration Options

 **`type`** *(required)*
-**Value:** "Lookup" (currently only lookups are supported).
+**Value:** "Lookup", "Config" (currently only lookup control types are supported).
 This required value indicates the type of customization you are adding.
+The "Config" type allows you to create a configuration that only uses the General options (mainly for using the `onAfterDialogCreate` and `onBeforeSave` callback functions).

  **`id`**
 **Value:** The ID to use for the control.
 The ID will be automatically given a name if none included.